 Hope.
 Fear.
 Excitement.
 Traveling for the first time provided me with wave of conflicting emotions.
 When I left to travel the world, I didn’t know what to expect.
-I wasn’t well-traveled and was as green as they come.
+I wasn’t well traveled and was as green as they come.
 No one I knew had ever done this before.
 To compensate for my lack of preparedness, I followed my guidebooks and wet my feet with tours.
-I was young, inexperienced, and made a lot of rookie travel mistakes.
+I was young and inexperienced, and I made a lot of rookie travel mistakes.

 A big sign hung over my head that said “I HAVE NO IDEA WHAT I’M DOING.”

-Now, with ten years of travel under my belt, I know better.
+Now, with 10 years of travel under my belt, I know better.
 If I could sit my younger self down before he left for his world trip, I would give him this advice: